ascheriit-dkp/GithubActivity/README.md

 ### Github Activity

-Just a little script to create false activity on Github profile by genererating multiple commit at differents rates on a private repo.
+Just a little script to create false activity on Github profile by genererating multiple commits at differents rates on a private repo.
 <br>
 Is it useless ?
 Yes without a doubt.
 <br>